arangodb/docs-hugo/site/content/3.11/arangograph/data-loader/add-files.md

 {{< description >}}

-The Data Loader allows you to upload your data files in CSV format into ArangoGraph and then use these data sources to design a graph using the graph modeller.
+The Data Loader allows you to upload your data files in CSV format into ArangoGraph and then use these data sources to design a graph using the built-in graph designer.

 ## Upload your files